lemlac/mulem/docs/reference.md

 print("{ptr^}")  -- Prints "2", points to y
 ```

-Consider this a work in progress.
+Consider this a work in progress and subject to change.
 This will need more testing to figure out the best way to handle pointers.
 Some features like memory allocation and safe pointers will probably be implemented through a standard library.

 #### Unknown Type